aokranj/infrastructure/docs/manage-devops-accounts.md

 Things to do when adding a new admin:
 - System user: add to [users/admins.yml](../users/admins.yml) playbook
-- MariaDB user: Add to [MySQL/MariaDB user](../db/admins.yml) playbook
+- MariaDB user: Add to [MariaDB user](../mariadb/admins.yml) playbook
 - Add them to our GitHub organization `aokranj`:
   - Add them to the `everyone` team too